 GLOBULUS 3.0 includes two types of variables and two main modules.
-The variables that define the state of the stand over time (state variables) can be divided into principal variables in case they are directly projected with growth functions or derived variables when their values are predicted from allometric or other equations that relate them to the principal variables and other previously predicted derived variables (Figure 1).
-On the other hand, the external variables control the development of the state variables and can be of three different sub-types: environmental, related to the management regime or intrinsic to the stand.
+The variables that define the state of the stand over time (state variables) can be divided into principal variables in case they are directly predicted with growth functions or derived variables when their values are estimated using allometric equations or calculated from principal variables and/or other derived variables (Figure 1).

+Where: N, stand density; hdom; dominant height; G, stand basal area; dg, quadratic mean diameter at breast height; Vu, volume under-bark with stump; Vb, volume of bark; Vst, volume of stump; Vust, volume underbark without stump; Wa, aboveground biomass; Ww, biomass of stem wood; Wb, biomass of stem bark; Wbr, biomass of branches; Wl, biomass of leaves and Wr, biomass of roots.

+Figure 1.
+Schematic view of the principal (in grey boxes) and derived (in white boxes) variables in Globulus 3.0 sub-model for principal variables includes a growth function formulated as a difference equation that predicts the variable over time.
+On the other hand, derived variables are estimated as a function of principal variables, control variables and other derived variables obtained in previous steps.
+The present version of this model has some of the parameters expressed as a function of climatic and site variables: the number of days with rain, the altitude and the precipitation.

+On the other hand, the external variables control the development of the state variables and can be of three different sub-types: management related, environmental or intrinsic to the stand.
 The model includes a sub-model for each one of the state variables.
-Each sub-model for principal variables includes a growth function formulated as a difference equation that projects the variable over time.
-On the other hand, derived variables are predicted as a function of principal variables as well as of control variables and previously predicted derived variables.

-Where: N, stand density; hdom; dominant height; G, stand basal area; dg, quadratic mean diameter at breast height; Vu, volume under-bark with stump; Vb, volume of bark; Vst, volume of stump; Vust, volume under-bark without stump; Wa, aboveground biomass; Ww, biomass of stem wood; Wb, biomass of stem bark; Wbr, biomass of branches; Wl, biomass of leaves and Wr, biomass of roots.

-Figure 1.
-Schematic view of the principal (in grey boxes) and derived (in white boxes) variables in Globulus 3.0.

-The present version of this model has some of the parameters expressed as a function of climatic and site variables: the number of days with rain, the altitude, the total precipitation, the number of days with frost and the temperature.
+Each

-The model has two modules, the initialization and the projection module.
-The initialization module predicts each principal variable as a function of the control variables that characterize the stand and is used to estimate the values of the principal variables in stands younger than 3 years that are not measured in the NFI (just visited and characterized).
-This module is essential to allow initializing a new stand either by planting or coppice.
-The projection module consists of a system of compatible functions for each principal variable as a function of its starting value and control variables.
-All the functions of the growth module are growth functions formulated as first order non-linear difference equations.
+The model has three modules, the initialization and the growth module and the calculus module.
+The initialization module predicts each principal variable as a function of the control variables that characterize the stand and is used to estimate the values of the principal variables.
+This module is essential to allow initializing a new stand by either planting or coppice and can be used to simulate the growth of a new plantation (yield table) or several ie simulating the growth of a plantation for a family of site index curves.
+The equations present in this module are all growth function in the integral form.
+The growth module consists of a system of compatible functions for each principal variable as a function of its starting value and control variables.
+All the functions of the growth module are growth functions formulated as first order non-linear difference equations and all have one or more parameters expressed as a function of site/stand variables.

-The greatest achievements in relation to previous versions is that: (i) it allows simulating the transition between rotations, by simulating growth for coppice stands before the thinning of the shoots usually occurring during the third year after the final harvest, and (ii) it includes improved biomass equations.
+The greatest achievements of Globulus 3.0 in relation to previous versions are:

+- allows simulating the transition between rotations, by simulating growth for coppice stands before shoots selection usually occurring between age 2 and 3 of the coppice, - (ii) includes improved biomass equations.
 Stand level compatible aboveground biomass and biomass per tree component equations were developed (Oliveira 2008) based on tree level biomass estimates obtained using a system of compatible equations to estimate tree aboveground biomass and biomass per tree component (António et al. 2007).